 The course and credit requirement for graduation is a minimum of 120 credits and at least 38 three or four credit courses.

 [This new graduation requirement is in effect with the class of 2006.]

-Quality Point Average Required for Graduation:
+Grade Point Average Required for Graduation:

-A Q.P. average of 2.0 overall and in one's major is required for graduation.
+A Grade Point Average (GPA) of 2.0 overall and in one's major is required for graduation.